bitnami/containers/bitnami/jasperreports/README.md

 - `JASPERREPORTS_SMTP_USER`: SMTP account user.
 - `JASPERREPORTS_SMTP_PASSWORD`: SMTP account password.
 - `JASPERREPORTS_SMTP_PROTOCOL`: If specified, SMTP protocol to use.
 Allowed values: *smtp*, *smtps*, *tls*, *ssl*.
 Default: **smtp**.
+- `JASPERREPORTS_SMTP_EMAIL`: Custom email address for the 'From:' field.
+If not specified, the `JASPERREPORTS_SMTP_USER` value is used

 ##### JasperReports base URL configuration